tronik27/Fish-Segmentation/README.md

 # Fish-Segmentation
 ![img13.png](images/img13.PNG)

-This repository contains script for large-scale  Segmentation and Classification
+This repository contains the implementation of the Segmentation and Classification road sign classifier.
+The German Traffic Sign Recognition Benchmark dataset (https://benchmark.ini.rub.de) was used for training and testing.
+It contains about 39000 training and 12500 test images belonging to 43 classes.
+The complexity of this dataset lies in the rather strong imbalance of the classes (see the figure below) so the class weights are applied during training.

 ## Using script